All Episodes

 Now, why didn't the Biden administration do something at that point to stop it?

-It's it's it just boggles the mind that now Donald Trump has to come in and clean this mess up.
+It just boggles the mind that now Donald Trump has to come in and clean this mess up.

-No war's going on when he left office.
+No wars going on when he left office.

-Now he's dealing with the Middle East, he's doing with Russia Ukraine, he's doing with Pakistan.
+Now he's dealing with the Middle East.

-Keep him under a count of silence and basically say, I saw one reporter say, Well, his trip to the Middle East yielded small little deal.
+But instead, they just ignore what he's doing, keep him under a cone of silence, and basically say, I saw one reporter say, well, his trip to the Middle East yielded small little deals.

 It's just amazing the way they've translated this.